 Sept.
 21 has been an intriguing day in National Hockey League history.
 One of its earliest superstars was born on this date.
 A goaltending legend made his first of two returns after retirement.
-Plus, the greatest player in league history scored his first goal in his new home and the first-ever game in China is played.
+The greatest player in league history scored his first goal in his new home, and the first-ever game in China is played.
 So, let’s begin our daily trip back in time to revisit all the best memories.

 Plante Returns to the Crease

-There have been numerous times throughout the decades where players announce their retirement only to return to the ice later.
+Throughout the decades, there have been numerous times where players announce their retirement only to return to the ice later on.
 This was the case for Hall of Fame goaltender Jacques Plante.

 Plante originally retired in 1965, at the age of 36, after two seasons with the New York Rangers.
-On Sept.
-21, 1967, he was back in uniform, starting for the California Seals in a preseason game versus the Los Angeles Kings.
-The game, which was played in Port Huron, MI, ended in a 3-3 deadlock.
+He was back in uniform on Sept.
+21, 1967, starting for the California Seals in a preseason game versus the Los Angeles Kings.
+The game, played in Port Huron, MI, ended in a 3-3 deadlock.

-The six-time Stanley Cup winner never played in a regular-season game for the Seals, but he returned the following season for the St. Louis Blues.
-He and fellow goaltending legend, Glenn Hall, won the Vezina Trophy for the 1968-69 season, which, at the time was given to the goaltenders who gave up the fewest goals during the season.
+The six-time Stanley Cup winner never played in a regular-season game for the Seals, but he returned for the St. Louis Blues the following season.
+He and fellow goaltending legend, Glenn Hall, won the Vezina Trophy for the 1968-69 season, which, at the time, was given to the goaltenders who gave up the fewest goals during the season.

-Plante ended up playing in four more NHL seasons after this; one more with St. Louis, two with the Toronto Maple Leafs and one final season split between the Maple Leafs and Boston Bruins.
+Plante played in four more NHL seasons after this; one more with St. Louis, two with the Toronto Maple Leafs, and one final season split between the Maple Leafs and Boston Bruins.
 He retired a second time in 1973 but came back again to play 31 games for the Edmonton Oilers during the 1974-75 season when they were members of the World Hockey Association (WHA).

 Another Great Class Inducted

-Dumart played in 774 games, over 16 seasons with the Bruins, where he scored 211 goals and 430 points.
+Dumart played 774 games over 16 seasons with the Bruins, where he scored 211 goals and 430 points.
 His best season came in 1946-47 when he scored 24 goals and 52 points in 60 games.
 He was part of the 1939 and 1941 Stanley Cup championships in Boston.

-Allen was the first coach in Philadelphia Flyers’ franchise history and served as the team’s executive vice president from 1980 until his death in 2014.
+Allen was the first coach in Philadelphia Flyers’ franchise history and served as the team’s executive vice president from 1980 until he died in 2014.
 Johnson, known as “Badger Bob,” coached the University of Wisconsin from 1966 to 1982, winning three national championships.
 He took the Flames to the 1986 Stanley Cup Final and won a championship with the Pittsburgh Penguins in 1991, just five months before dying of brain cancer.
-Mathers is best known for his 35-year relationship with the Hershey Bears of the American Hockey League (AHL) as player, coach, general manager and president.
+Mathers is best known for his 35-year relationship with the Hershey Bears of the American Hockey League (AHL) as a player, coach, general manager, and president.

 Odds & Ends